ben-witham/Final-Project/stacks.md

 ![](assets/push_and_pop.png)

 The awesome thing about append and pop is the efficiency is O(1), so there is no cost to using these functions!

+Those are the main fucntions that you'll use for stacks, but there are some others that will be covered in this code [here.](stack_together.py)

+Once you feel comfortable with the code try doing [this](stack_problem.py) problem on your own.

+Finally, once you've finished, you can look at [this](stack_solution.py) possible solution and compare it to yours.

+Use [this](README.md) to get back to the main page.